Fire Science and Safety

 Enrolling in ECC's Firefighter Academy (Basic Operations Firefighter Program)

 Sponsorship by a fire department is optional and no longer required.
-Enrolling in this program at the ECC Center for Emergency Services in Burlington, Illinois, is the first step.
-Choose from the Spring or Fall semester.
-In the same semester, You'll complete all five courses (Basic Operations Firefighter Module A, B, and C, plus Vehicle Operator/Rescue Awareness and Hazardous Materials Chemistry) to complete the Basic Operations Firefighter program and work toward OSFM certification.
+Enroll in the ECC Center for Emergency Services in Burlington, Illinois, during the Spring or Fall semester.
+In one semester, complete Basic Operations Firefighter Modules A, B, and C, Vehicle Operator/Rescue Awareness, and Hazardous Materials Chemistry.
+This will allow you to finish the Basic Operations Firefighter program and work toward OSFM certification.

 Prepare for Immediate Employment

-The future career outlook for Fire Science is generally positive, with employment opportunities expected to grow in the coming years.
-As populations grow and cities expand, the demand for trained firefighters and emergency responders will likely increase.
-Additionally, changes in fire safety regulations and technological advancements may create new opportunities within the field.
+The future career outlook for Fire Science is strong, with employment expected to grow in the coming years.
+As communities expand and populations increase, the need for trained firefighters and emergency responders will continue to rise.
+Evolving fire safety regulations and new technologies are also creating additional opportunities within the field.

 Plan of Study and Course Descriptions